reactioncommerce/reaction/README.md

     git clone https://github.com/ongoworks/reaction.git
     cd reaction
     mrt update

+##Startup
+	./bin/run

+To reset data and give you a fresh test dataset from private/data

+	./bin/reset

+Browse to [http://localhost:3000](http://localhost:3000) and you should see Reaction running.

+*Note: Optionally you can run and reset with "meteor" and "meteor reset", but you will not load settings data from configuration files.
+You would need to save them in your data, or create your own private/data*

+##Deploying
+An example of a deployment with password to a [meteor.com hosted site](http://docs.meteor.com/#deploying) using config from settings/prod.json

+	meteor deploy -P --settings settings/prod.json yourdemosite.meteor.com

 ## Configuration
 Create [settings/dev.json](https://github.com/ongoworks/reaction/blob/master/settings/dev.sample.json) and populate, or copy dev.sample.json (will work with empty configuration values)